Montjuic features plenty of attractions, green areas and some of the best views of the city. A must see visit in Barcelona!

-Montjuic is a prominent hill overlooking the Barcelona harbour, that for ages played a strategic part in the defense of the city.
-Nowadays the area is a touristic magnet for Barcelona and there are so many things to do in Montjuic you just can’t miss on your trip to Barcelona!
+Montjuic is a prominent hill overlooking the Barcelona harbour.
+For ages, it played a strategic part in the defense of the city and it's one of the city's natural elevations.
+Nowadays, the area is a touristic magnet and one of the top places to visit in Barcelona.

-How to get to Montjuïc
+How to get to Montjuic

-Montjuïc Cable Car (the fun one!)
+1. Montjuic Cable Car (the fun one!)

-Barcelona's Port Cable Car
+2. Barcelona's Port Cable Car

 Things to do in Montjuic

 You can take a 360º tour and enjoy some of the continuous exhibitions showed about the Castle's history.
 There is a snack bar service as well as restrooms.

 Grec Theather Gardens